TheCodeSommelier/Survival-Fables/README.md

 Construct vital buildings to enhance your chances of survival:

 1. **Armoury:** Allows you to craft powerful gear, upgrade defenses, and build bombs to attack the Hive.
-Be careful, though, as building the Armoury attracts more dangerous mid-level aliens!

 2. **Infirmary:** Heal and revive other players in your team.
 This facility is crucial for keeping your team in top shape during battles.

 3. **Library:** Learn new skills like combat and tracking.
 Combat skills increase your damage output, while tracking skills boost the materials you find during exploration.

+**!!Warning!!**
+*For each building you biuld 3 Basic aliens spawn!*

 ## Crafting Essential Gear